 Beauty World MRT station is just down the road, as are lots of food and drink options if you need to rehydrate with a teh ping (iced milk tea) or yiping Tiger (bottle of beer).

 This stretch is approximately 13km, and pretty flat.
 From here on you are on the Rail Corridor, which used to be the main railway line from Malaysia into Singapore.
 There are some stretches of forest walking, a bit of walking through suburban Singapore, and a few stretches of urban desert.
 You are never too far from a road, there are many exit points, and you will see Singaporeans out for a stroll in their neighbourhood.

-From Hindhede Drive pass under the rail bridge to Hindhede Walk, there are a few access points onto the rail corridor here.
+From Hindhede Drive you will see steps on the left of the overhead bridge heading up to the raised Rail Corridor.
+Head right (north).
 It is only just over a kilometre to the Rail Mall and then Hillview MRT station.

 The rail corridor is easy to follow; the only detour is at Choa Chu Kang Rd, the corridor cannot be followed here.
 It’s easy to either go east to Woodlands Rd and up to the bus park and back west to the corridor, or follow the Pang Sua Park Connector on the other side of the road to a footbridge which is crossed east back to the corridor.